puppetlabs/puppet-docs/source/puppet/5.5/lang_data_abstract.md

 1 | Timespan Start or Length | String, Float, Integer, or `default` | `default` (-Infinity in a span) | Length of the timespan if passed alone, or the `from` value in a range if passed with a second parameter
 2 | Timespan End | String, Float, Integer, or `default` | `default` (+Infinity), or none if only one value is passed | The `to` value in a range

-`Timeframe` values are interpreted depending on their format.
+`Timespan` values are interpreted depending on their format.

 * A String in the format of `D-HH:MM:SS` represents a span of days (`D`), hours (`HH`), minutes (`MM`), and seconds (`SS`)
 * An Integer or Float represents a number of seconds

+A `Timespan` range with either end defined as `default` (infinity) is an _open range_, while any other span is a _closed range_.
+The span's range is inclusive.

+The `Timespan` type is not enumerable.

 #### Examples: